 Citizen's Guide to Colorado Roadside Assistance

-How roadside assistance works under a Colorado PPA policy, what the coverage actually buys, and where towing, storage, dispatch, and consumer-protection problems begin.
+How roadside assistance works under a Colorado personal auto policy, what the coverage actually buys, and where towing, storage, dispatch, impoundment, and consumer-protection problems begin.

 Why this guide matters

-Consumers often think roadside assistance means the insurer will take care of everything.
-The policy does not say that.
-Part V is narrow.
+Consumers often think roadside assistance means the insurer will take care of everything after a breakdown, lockout, flat tire, or tow.
+The policy usually does not say that.
+Roadside assistance is narrow.
 It pays for specified emergency towing and labor, imposes service limits, excludes many common charges, and treats service by an unauthorized provider differently from service by the insurer's authorized service representative.

 Plain-English issue spotting